Bill advances to give Atlantic City 1.25% of sports gaming dollars

 People are also reading…

-He said CRDA funding should continue, and as a state agency it can get is funding from other areas.
+He said CRDA funding should continue, and as a state agency, it can get its funding from other areas.

+ATLANTIC CITY — The state is expected to ask the court to reconsider a judge’s Feb.
+25 decis…

 The decision to give CRDA the municipal share of sports gaming taxes was made early in the state's takeover of the city, which in 2016 was facing possible bankruptcy.
 The city had a track record of overspending, and then had to pay tens of millions of dollars back to individual casinos after their successful property tax appeals.

-Other municipalities that host racetracks that offer sports betting, for example, have been benefitting from the 1.25% tax, Small said.
+Other municipalities that host racetracks offering sports betting, for example, have benefited from the 1.25% tax, Small said.

 The city's financial picture has improved drastically since then, Small stressed, and its taxpayers should now benefit more from taxes generated in the city.